Defining Your True North for Real Estate Agents | 90-Day Goal Plan

 Life Constraint

-Name the boundary that keeps the business sustainable.
-This turns ambition into an operating model instead of a grind.
+Name the limit the business must respect.
+This turns ambition into an operating model instead of a grind that punishes the life the business is supposed to fund.

-For a seller-focused agent, the channel mix might include Direct Mail Marketing, segmented Email Campaigns, consistent Social Media Marketing, a strong offer on IDX-Integrated Websites, and warm audience follow-up through Retargeting, Contextual & Digital Advertising.
+For a seller-focused agent, the channel mix might include Direct Mail Marketing, segmented Email Campaigns, consistent Social Media Marketing, a strong offer on IDX Real Estate Websites, and warm audience follow-up through Retargeting, Contextual & Digital Advertising.
 The important point is not the number of channels.
 The important point is that every channel points to the same audience, offer, and next step.

 Turn The Sentence Into A 90 Day Execution Plan